yissachar/awesome-dart/README.md

 * [Angular](https://angulardart.org/) - Angular is a framework for building client web-apps.
 * [Polymer](https://www.dartlang.org/polymer/) - Use polymer to build structured, encapsulated, client-side web apps with web components.
 * [uix](https://github.com/localvoid/uix) - Library to build Web User Interfaces in Dart inspired by React.
+* [MDL/Dart](http://www.material-design-lite.pub/) - Material Design Lite for Dart is a framework of components for web developers based on Google's Material Design philosophy.

 ## Server Frameworks